tawsyfbro/Customer-Segmentation-Recommendation-System/README.md

 Welcome to the **E-Commerce Recommendation System** repository.
 This project implements a hybrid recommendation system for an online retail dataset, incorporating multiple recommendation techniques like popularity-based, item-based, and user-based collaborative filtering to build a robust recommendation engine.

-This README provides:
-- A complete overview of the repository.
-- Instructions for setup and usage.
-- A breakdown of each recommendation technique employed in this project.

 ---

 ## About the Project